 In summary, environmental conditions experienced during colonization can directly or indirectly favor selfing, conferring a positive fitness effect during niche breadth expansion.
 Thus, traits that affect the local expression of mating system should exert profound effects on niche breadth, but research integrating patterns in mating system with niche theory are lacking.
 My research attempts to fill some of this gap.

-While developing my dissertation research, I was a participant in the NESCent working group, “Linking self-fertilization, dispersal and distribution traits of species: Is Baker’s law an exception to the rule?”, and recipient of the NESCent graduate research fellowship, I was able to refine my hypothesis and have fruitful discussions with scientists studying plant mating system evolution from across the world.
+While developing my dissertation research, I was a participant in the NESCent working group, “Linking self-fertilization, dispersal and distribution traits of species: Is Baker’s law an exception to the rule?”, and a recipient of the NESCent graduate research fellowship, I was able to refine my hypothesis and have fruitful discussions with scientists studying plant mating system evolution from across the world.
 As a participant in the working group, I co-authored two papers leveraging pre-existing databases and new compilations of plant trait and life history data.
 In the first paper, we suggested a narrowing of the conditions under which Baker’s Law may apply and emphasized the enrichment of capacity for uniparental reproduction during colonization, rather than a focus on high selfing rates (Pannell et al. 2015).
 In the second paper, we found that the presence of self-compatibility strongly explained geographical patterns in plants.
 Self-compatibility was identified as a key reproductive trait in filtering colonizing species (Grossenbacher et al. 2017).